powsybl/powsybl-core/docs/grid_features/network_modifications.md

 `ConnectablePosition` extension is not created otherwise.
 The order position may be incorrect if
   - it has already been taken on the busbar section,
-  - if it is higher or lower than the maximum or minimum available order positions for the busbar section,
-  - or if the order positions of other adjacent busbar sections do not allow any possible order positions.
-If the boolean is set to false, then the order position will be ignored and the `ConnectablePostion` extension will not be created, but the `Injection` will be created.
-If the boolean is set to true, the `Injection` will not be created, and either an exception will be thrown or a log will be returned, depending on the `throwException` boolean given when applying the modification.
+  - if it is higher or lower than the maximum or minimum available order positions for the busbar section, If the boolean is set to false, then the order position will be ignored and the `ConnectablePosition` extension will not be created, but the `Branch` will.
+If the boolean is set to true, the `Branch` will not be created, and either an exception will be thrown or a log will be returned, depending on the `throwException` boolean given when applying the modification.
 - Optionally, a boolean `logOrThrowIfIncorrectPositionOrder2`, which is the same but for the side 2 of the branch.